-There’s also the million-in-one shot that some of these games will appear on the Xbox One’s backwards compatibility.
+There’s also the million-in-one shot that some of these games will be backwards compatible on the Xbox One.
 While they haven’t announced any new original Xbox games on backwards compatibility since April 2018, there’s that glimmer of hope.
-If all else fails, I still got the original Xbox to play them on (in 480p, no less!).
+If all else fails, I still got the original Xbox to play them on in 480p, which is good enough.

 I had Frontline and Rising Sun on PS2, and the thought of playing a slightly better looking version sounds nice despite the age of those games.
 Frontline was the last of the “espionage” style Medal of Honor games, which ended up being slowly phased out by the time we got to European Assault.
 I don’t expect these games to be amazing these days, but I should at least give them a try and see if they’re at least somewhat competent WWII shooters.

 So why I’d get Army of Two?
 I own The 40th Day, and thought I should play the original.
-The game servers went offline years ago — typical of EA — but I bet it’s still a decent little cover shooter.
+Typical of EA, the game servers went offline years ago so playing co-op online is impossible, but I bet it’s still a decent little cover shooter in single player.
 I also want to see how much they turned down the bro-tastic attitude because they apparently delayed the game a few months because people thought there was a homoerotic relationship between the two playable characters.
-Not like there’s anything wrong with that.
+Which is probably the dumbest decision EA could’ve made.

 I grabbed Resistance 2 because it was $1, and I’d been meaning to play the following games in the series to see if they’re really as mediocre as I had heard.
 A shame the online services for this game are also shut down because I would’ve loved to play the 60-player chaos multiplayer one last time, since I did try out the game’s beta way back when.